gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 ### CreateVehicleTable Module

-The CreateVehicleTable module processes the car service inputs in the **azone_carsvc_characteristics.csv** file.
+Among other things, the CreateVehicleTable module processes the car service inputs in the **azone_carsvc_characteristics.csv** file.
 This file will be modified to include factors which specify deadhead proportions for high level car service and for low level car service (HighCarSvcDeadheadProp, LowCarSvcDeadheadProp) by Azone and year.
 Deadhead proportion will be defined as deadhead mileage divided by fare mileage.
 That will enable the total car service mileage to be easily computed from the the household car service use.
 Guidelines will be provided to assist users in specifying plausible values for these inputs.

 ### AssignDriverlessVehicles Module